 Weekly Updates:

-- Week 1: This week, I got to meet with the Shell Lab and Abbey, my RET co-conspirator and another in-service teacher.
+Week 1: This week, I got to meet with the Shell Lab and Abbey, my RET co-conspirator and another in-service teacher.
 We joined lab meeting and learned about all the different projects the Shell Lab is working on.
 After completing lab safety training, we got our coats and headed into the lab to start our first M. smegmatis cultures!
-We are currently culturing 4 strains of M. smegmatis – one wild type, which can be thought of as the “original” M. smegmatis, and three knockout strains, which lack the ability to produce Sre.
-Once we grow enough M. smegmatis, we will be able to test the efficacy of antibiotics against these 4 strains.
+We cultured 4 strains of M. smegmatis – one wild type, which can be thought of as the “original” M. smegmatis, and three knockout strains, which lack the ability to produce Sre.
+After letting these strains culture for 24 hours, we checked the optical density of each culture to measure cell growth.
+There’s a neat little formula behind the scenes that relates optical density and the percent of light that is transmitted through the sample – here is a worksheet with one of the formulas and some guided questions!
+(I’d recommend using this once students are familiar with the idea of logarithms as inverse of exponents.)
+Next week, we will be able to test the efficacy of antibiotics against these 4 strains.

 Final Poster: